Handmade Rug Cleaning

 Eventually your handmade rug will need to be cleaned.
 Dirt, spills and pet stains can make your rug look dingy and old.
-Handmade rug cleaning can be overwhelming but cleaning your handmade rug is simple.
+Handmade rug cleaning may seem overwhelming but with our simple tips, keeping your handmade rug looking its best is easy.

 If your rug only has a few areas that need to be cleaned, then spot cleaning can do the trick.

 - Remove and excess moisture or debris from the spot.

 - Blot liquids (like urine or wine) with a clean towel.

 - If the stain has dried, use the edge of a spoon to remove any solid debris.

 - Mix together water with a small amount of mild detergent.